knilch0r/monoalloc/README.md

 - have fun.
 - to see debug output, define `DEBUG` - see `Makefile`. this will print tracing information for every `*alloc` call except the ones that are happening inside the tracing `printf`s.
+- to make thread-safe in a pthread-based thread implementation, define `THREADS` and link against libpthread; code will then use a pthread mutex to ensure consistency of global data.
 - see source for details.
 # recommended reading
 the competition: https://sourceware.org/git/?p=glibc.git;a=blob;f=malloc/malloc.c;hb=HEAD